INFINITYX00/eslando/README.md

 ## Accessing the Deployed Application

 The Digital Product Passport for Eslando is deployed on Vercel, a cloud platform for deploying applications.
-You can access the deployed application [here](https://eslando.vercel.app/).
+You can access the deployed application [here](https://eslando.vercel.app/?product=0).
+This product is an example if you were to scan a QR code.
 Feel free to explore the application and provide any feedback or suggestions for improvement.

 ## Community Engagement